pgbackrest/pgbackrest/README.md

-# PgBackRest - Simple Postgres Backup & Restore
+# pgBackRest - Simple Postgres Backup & Restore

-PgBackRest aims to be a simple backup and restore system that can seamlessly scale up to the largest databases and workloads.
+pgBackRest aims to be a simple backup and restore system that can seamlessly scale up to the largest databases and workloads.

-Primary PgBackRest features:
+Primary pgBackRest features:

 - Local or remote backup
 - Multi-threaded backup/restore for performance